1AmNotACoder/BattleShip/DEBUG_NOTES.md

 - `createEmptyBoard()`: Returns a fresh 10x10 board
 - `canPlaceShip(board, row, col, length, horizontal)`: Validates placement
 - `processShot(board, ships, row, col)`: Resolves a shot, returns hit/miss/sunk
-- `checkShipSunk(ship, board)`: Checks if all ship cells are hit
+- `checkShipSunk(ship, board)`: Checks if all ship cells are hit.

 ## Known Considerations

 - Ship placement does not enforce spacing between ships (adjacent placement is allowed per standard Battleship rules)
-- AI target queue may contain duplicates or already-shot cells; these are filtered at selection time
+- AI target queue may contain duplicates or already-shot cells; these are filtered at selection time.
-- The `processShot` function is pure and does not mutate input arrays
+- The `processShot` function is pure and does not mutate input arrays.